What makes a LinkedIn expert? How do you know what you’re getting when you engage a LinkedIn specialist, trainer, or consultant?

 - Is their profile complete, branded and professional?

-- Is it all about them or about the problems they solve for their clients?
+- Is their profile written all about them or about the problems they solve for their clients?
+Look out for too many statements starting with ‘I’ and a Summary that starts with a big claim.

 - Are they a good listener and a good researcher?